matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

    that allows said event.
 A malicious server could therefore produce a fork where it claims the state is that particular set of state, duplicate the rejected event to point to that fork, and send the event.
-The duplicated event will pass auth.
-Therefore ignoring rejected events wouldn't reduce any potential attack vectors
+The duplicated event would then pass the auth checks.
+Ignoring rejected events would therefore not reduce any potential attack vectors

 We specifically don't use rejected auth events in the iterative auth checks, as